stenglein-lab/tick_surveillance/Pipeline_instructions.md

 Surveillance targets are defined in [the surveillance_columns file](./refseq/surveillance_columns.txt).
 Each surveillance target corresponds to a column in the main surveillance report table.

 This is a 2-column tab-delimited file.
 The first column contains the names of the columns that will form the surveillance report table.
-The second column contains optional default text for thiis column.
+The second column contains optional default text for this column.

 It is possible to add or remove surveillance targets (columns in the surveillance table) by adding or removing them from this file.
 The path to a custom surveillance columns file can be specified using the `--surveillance_columns` parameter.